Leafwing-Studios/fop-rules/docs/rules/scenes/trickery-scenes.md

 - Giving a sermon to a rapt audience using Presence (Guidance)
 - Demonstrating a new invention using Expertise (Tinkering)
 - Creating a convincing illusion using Expertise (Arcana)
-- Sabotaging the stage with Expertise (Crafting)
+- Sabotaging the stage with Expertise (Craftsmanship)
 - Engaging in pleasant conversation with Presence (Charm)
 - Faking a dramatic injury using Presence (Medicine)